codio/site/source/docs/content/authoring/assessments/assessments-standard-code-tests.html.md

 <img alt="" src="/img/docs/guides/std-assessment-1.png" class="simple"/>

 - **Name** is a short name that describes the test.
 This name will appear in teacher dashboards, so naming it clearly is important so teachers can see precisely which challenges are successfully met (or not) by students.
 In many cases, you do not want to see this text appear within the challenge text the student sees.
 To suppress this text, flip the **Show Name** switch next to the name field.
 - **Guidance** is where guidance for the assessment can be entered.
 This will be visible to the teacher when the project is opened using the [Open as Teacher](/docs/teacher/classes/solutions/) method.
-This guidance information can also be shown to students if they reload the unit after marking it as completed.
-To enable this, flip the **Show Guidance to Student** switch below the guidance field
+This guidance information can also be shown to students after they have submitted their answer and also if they reload the unit after marking it as completed.
+To enable this, flip the **Show Guidance to Student** switch below the guidance field.
-- **Show Expected Answer** will show the students the correct answer when they have submitted an answer for this question.
+- **Show Expected Answer** will show the students the expected output when they have submitted an answer for the question.
 To suppress this, flip the switch.
 - **Pre-exec command** is the command to execute before you run the test.
 This will normally be a compilation command.
 - **Command** is the command that executes the student code itself.
 - **Points** is the score given to the student if the code test passes.
 You can choose any positive numeric value.